-- A pond containing numerous bass less than 12 inches may not contain bluegill and they should be stocked.
-Overcrowded bass can be easily removed by angling.
+- A pond containing numerous largemouth bass less than 12 inches may not contain bluegill and they should be stocked.
+Overcrowded largemouth bass can be easily removed by angling.

-- A pond that has a very large proportion of large bass (greater than 75%) is also out of balance.
-Large numbers of small bluegills have reduced the reproductive success of bass and no small bass are entering the population.
-Remove 3-5 inch bluegills by trapping or seining and stock 50 ten-inch bass per acre.
+- A pond that has a very large proportion of sizeable largemouth bass (greater than 75%) is also out of balance.
+Large numbers of small bluegill have reduced the reproductive success of bass and no young largemouth bass are entering the population.
+Remove 3-5 inch bluegill by trapping or seining and stock 50 ten-inch bass per acre.

-In general, a balanced pond will have a range of sizes of bass and bluegills.
-Also, a pond less that 6 acres will never have a balanced crappie and bass population.
+In general, a balanced pond will have a range of sizes of largemouth bass and bluegill.
+Also, a pond less that 6 acres will never have a balanced crappie and largemouth bass population.